AS400671/server-config/README.md

 ### Debugging Traffics

-Sometimes you might get stuck with GRETAP connections with IXPs or peers, and most of the time it may take some time to check and debug the configuration. so just install Wireshark and use `tcpdump` to capture and debug packet-wise.
-This is very useful even for GRETAP connections.
-Most of the time network just crashes because of TTL or multihop issues, so just try to check packets and see what went wrong.
-Wireshark is actually very friendly on BGP protocols.
+Sometimes you might get stuck with GRETAP connections with IXPs or peers, and most of the time it may take some time to check and debug the configuration.

+On such cases, install Wireshark and use `tcpdump` to capture and debug packets.

+This is very useful even for debugging GRETAP connections.

+Most of the time, network connectivity fails due to TTL mismatches or multihop issues.

+Check packets and see what went wrong to troubleshoot.
+Wireshark is actually very friendly with BGP protocols.

 ### GRETAP

-If you're using gretap, make sure that bird resets the GRETAP connection everytime bird starts/restarts.
+If you're using gretap, make sure that bird resets the GRETAP connection upon starting (and restarting) bird daemon.

 You can do this by editing the `/usr/lib/bird/prepare-environment` as follows